16th Street Mission station

 16th Street Mission station is a Bay Area Rapid Transit station located under Mission Street at 16th Street in the Mission District of San Francisco, California.
 Service at the station began, along with other stations between Montgomery Street Station and the Daly City station, on November 5, 1973.
+The station is served by the Red, Yellow, Green, and Blue lines.

 Station design

-16th Street Mission station has two escalator and stair banks at the northeast and southwest corners of the intersection, which lead to a mezzanine under the intersection.
-A single row of faregates connects to a vaulted paid mezzanine centered over the platform area.
-The station has a single island platform serving two tracks.
-24th Street Mission station has an identical design.
-Both stations have concrete reliefs by William Mitchell on the walls of their entrances, as well as colorful tilework on the mezzanine and platform levels.
+16th Street Mission station is oriented north-south under Mission Street.
+It has two underground levels, with a single 700 ft-long island platform serving two tracks on the lower level.
+Above it is a mezzanine, vaulted for most of its length.
+Two stairs and one escalator spread out along the station, plus one elevator at the far north end, connect the two levels.
+The fare lobby is at the south end of the mezzanine under the intersection of 16th Street and Mission Street.
+Entrances with escalators and stairs are located in the plazas at the northeast and southwest corners of the intersection; the surface elevator is at the northeast entrance.

+24th Street Mission station, also designed by Hertzka & Knowles, has a nearly-identical design.
+Both stations have concrete reliefs by William Mitchell on the walls of their entrances.
+The mezzanine and platform levels of both stations also feature colorful tilework by Janet Bennett.
+The tiles at 16th Street Mission are colored blue, olive, yellow-green, and gray; the designs and hues were inspired by the nature of Marin County.

 An early-2000s renovation of the southwest plaza added several additional art pieces.
 These include Palaza del Colibri by Victor Mario Zaballa – colorful metal railings depicting hummingbirds – and Future Roads by Jos Sances and Daniel Galvez, a screen printed tile mural around the entrance.

+Installation of second-generation faregates at the station took place from October 4–12, 2024.